pac4j/jee-pac4j/README.md

 - if the `authorizers` is blank or not defined, no authorization is checked
 - if the authorization checks fail, a 403 HTTP error is returned
 - the following authorizers are available by default (without defining them in the configuration):
-  * `isAnonymous` to ensure the user is not authenticated, `isAuthenticated` to ensure the user is authenticated (not necessary by default unless you use the `AnonymousClient`), `isFullyAuthenticated` to check it's not a remembered user and `isRemembered` for a remembered user
+  * `isFullyAuthenticated` to check if the user is authenticated but not remembered, `isRemembered` for a remembered user, `isAnonymous` to ensure the user is not authenticated, `isAuthenticated` to ensure the user is authenticated (not necessary by default unless you use the `AnonymousClient`)
   * `hsts` to use the `StrictTransportSecurityHeader` authorizer, `nosniff` for `XContentTypeOptionsHeader`, `noframe` for `XFrameOptionsHeader `, `xssprotection` for `XSSProtectionHeader `, `nocache` for `CacheControlHeader ` or `securityHeaders` for the five previous authorizers
   * `csrfToken` to use the `CsrfTokenGeneratorAuthorizer` with the `DefaultCsrfTokenGenerator` (it generates a CSRF token and saves it as the `pac4jCsrfToken` request attribute and in the `pac4jCsrfToken` cookie), `csrfCheck` to check that this previous token has been sent as the `pac4jCsrfToken` header or parameter in a POST request and `csrf` to use both previous authorizers.